-The implementation timeline normally depends on the size of the company, number of users, custom integrations with other systems, the locations where the existing data is located, and the complexity of importing it all.
+The implementation timeline normally depends on the company’s size, number of users, custom integrations with other systems, the locations where the existing data is located, and the complexity of importing it all.

 If your sales and customer service processes are relatively simple and interact easily with the platform of your choice, you’re probably looking at an easy and quick implementation.

-Your main priority, however, should be implementing a system that meets your goals, even if it means waiting a few more days for a more complex implementation.
+However, your main priority should be implementing a system that meets your goals, even if it means waiting a few more days for a more complex implementation.

 Is the CRM platform user friendly?
 How can I motivate my staff to use it?

-As every other software out there, CRM platforms come in all sizes and shapes.
-After evaluating your company’s needs, you’ll choose for the one that best suits your needs.
+Like every other software out there, CRM platforms come in all sizes and shapes.
+After evaluating your company’s needs, you’ll choose the one that best suits your needs.

 There are very complex platforms, full of optional features and advanced applications.
 However, most companies don’t need everything these platforms offer.

-When trying to win your team over and convince them to use a CRM platform, simplicity and ease of use are probably going to be strong points in your favor.
+When trying to win your team over and convince them to use a CRM platform, simplicity and ease of use will probably be strong points in your favor.

-You have to always keep in mind that it doesn’t matter if you spend millions investing in a high tech CRM platform, it will only work if people use it.
-People are the ones that’ll input data into it and use the insights it produces to improve sales results.
-The user experience is very important, so always remember to look for user friendly and intuitive softwares.
+You have to always keep in mind that it doesn’t matter if you spend millions investing in a high tech CRM platform.
+It will only work if people use it.
+People will input data into it and use the insights it produces to improve sales results.
+The user experience is significant, so always remember to look for user-friendly and intuitive software.

-Another very important factor is data entry.
-If your staff spends more time than they should inputing information into the system, something’s not right.
+Another essential factor is data entry.
+If your staff spends more time than they should be inputting information into the system, something’s not right.
 Your CRM should connect with your email account platform, store phone records, and pull in social media data, all without the need for manual input.

 If you decide to integrate your CRM with a marketing automation platform, for example, it can also pull in information about how a prospect moves through your website (which pages it visits, how much time it spends and where it clicks) or interacts with your content.
-These information are great to help new business reps understand what your potential customers are interested in.
+This information is great to help new business reps understand what your potential customers are interested in.

 Does the CRM platform integrate with the tools I already use?

-If you decide towards investing in CRM, it should make your life easier, not more difficult.
+If you decide to invest in CRM, it should make your life easier, not more difficult.
 To do so, you need to consider all the sales and marketing tools you already use and consider if and how they can communicate with your intended CRM platform.

-It’s really up to you to take all the relevant information into consideration before you decide investing in CRM and get your team to use it to improve the relationship with your customers.
+It’s really up to you to consider all the relevant information before deciding to invest in CRM and get your team to use it to improve your customers’ relationship.